 Supply requirements are a key feature of procurement, they summarise the products that the system recommends to purchase.

-How do you manage your procurement needs with myFulfillment?
+How do you manage your supply needs with myFulfillment?

 myFulfillment has been developed to help you manage your e-commerce, including the replenishment of your products.
 From the replenishment screen, you have access to a list of products that myFulfillment recommends you to purchase.
 There are two reasons why a product may appear in this list :